terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRAnnualReturnDebug.md

 # BTRAnnualReturnDebug Function

+Debug version of BTRAnnualReturn that returns value or exception string (instead of #VALUE on error).
 DOC: Han, Cfgena replacement?
 Returns plan investment annual return based on Fund allocations and how Funds are mapped to assets classes.

 ## Syntax